-If you’re having trouble making ends meet while your personal injury claim drags out, you’re looking at your financing options.
+If you are having trouble making ends meet while your personal injury claim drags out, you’re looking at your financing options.
 Today, we look at the risks involved in a cash advance.
-Then we’ll look at how pre-settlement legal funding is a safer option.
+Then we will look at how pre-settlement legal funding is a safer option.

 In This Article

 Credit Card Cash Advances

 The credit card companies want to keep you in debt.
 That’s how they make their money.
 High compound interest rates mean it can take years to pay off a purchase, let alone a cash advance.
 That’s especially true if you are only able to make minimum payments.

 Let’s take a look at the risks involved in a cash advance:

 Risk #1 is that getting a credit card cash advance is far too easy and convenient, even if your credit is not so hot.
 Your credit card company gives you a PID number that lets you use your credit card just like a bank ATM card.
 You can withdraw funds at any time.